NRC MISSION AND OVERVIEW

 Who We Are:

-We are a grassroots educational and cultural center fostering personal growth and community change in Greater Fulton, an impoverished community in Richmond’s East End.
+We are an educational and cultural center fostering personal growth and community change in Greater Fulton, an impoverished community in Richmond’s East End.
 We were formed in March 2002 as a response to the underlying conditions of low-educational attainment and poverty in the community.
 In February 2004, a dedicated group of volunteers purchased the old vacant community post office and, with the help of supporters and friends, transformed the building into a vibrant community center.
 In January 2005, we officially opened with an after-school tutoring program, GED classes and an early youth literacy program.
-For over 10 years, we have been THE resource for the Greater Fulton neighborhood.
+For over 13 years, we have been THE resource for the Greater Fulton neighborhood.

 What We Do: